grafana/tempo/docs/sources/tempo/api_docs/_index.md

 ### Overrides API

-The user-configurable overrides API is documented in detail at [user-configurable overrides]{{< relref "../operations/user-configurable-overrides#api" >}}.
+For more information about user-configurable overrides API, refer to the [user-configurable overrides]{{< relref "../operations/user-configurable-overrides#api" >}} documentation.

 ### Flush